RukiaOvO/BilibiliBulletscreenCrawler/README.md

 ## BilibiliBulletscreenCrawler

 ### Discription:
-A small tool that can crawl a bilibiliVideo's bulletscreen
+A small Go-based tool that can crawl a bilibiliVideo's bulletscreen
 and parse the uid of the sender you want to know.

 ### Project dictionary: